hippothebrave/hippothebrave/README.md

 - ⚡ Fun fact: ...
 -->

 Hey everyone!
-I'm hippothebrave (she/her), but just call me Hippo.
-I'm a senior at Barnard College studying computer science and history.
-I'm new to GitHub, but excited to get started!
+I'm Adi G (she/her), also known as hippothebrave.
+I'm a senior tech consultant at EY and a graduate of Columbia University (studying CS and history.)
+I'm getting back into GitHub - hope to see more of you soon!
+Look for my resume on my personal site (hippothebrave.github.io).

-Languages known: Python, Java, C, SQL, Javascript, HTML/CSS
+Languages known: Python, Java, SQL, C, C#, Javascript, HTML/CSS, VBA.